 - a portacath, which is also called a port or totally implantable venous access device (TIVAD)

-When you have your chemotherapy, your nurse will wear protective equipment such as gloves and a plastic apron.
+When you have your chemotherapy, your nurse will wear protective equipment such as gloves, a plastic apron and goggles.
 These are to protect your nurse from accidental splashes of chemotherapy.

 The nurses will be very careful to avoid any direct contact with the drugs.
 This is because many chemotherapy drugs are harmful to the skin.